-Sometimes we’re asked what is the number one thing that Toronto area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Toronto area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is crucial to the proper performance of your HVAC system, in addition to your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not all that hard for most Toronto homeowners, but there are often two hurdles to actually getting it done:

 - Understanding just how often to replace your furnace or air conditioner filter.

 Most filters have a timeline printed on the packaging.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are meant to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our readers to go by.
 If they're dirty, change them!
 A dirty air filter can contribute or cause damage to expensive equipment, like your compressor, so it's better to change it out more often than neglect it.
 If you want to listen to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also note that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.